lee2sman/processing-to-love/README.md

 Tables can be used similar to Javascript objects.

 Classes are a bit beyond the scope of this introduction.
 Like arrays they are also created out of tables.
 There are several approaches.
 Check out the [Classes](https://sheepolution.com/learn/book/11) tutorial in the How to LÖVE online book.

+### Compiled / interpreted / synchronous / asynchronous ?

+Java is compiled to bytecode.
+When you 'run' a Processing program it produces a jar file.
+If there is a bug such as a syntax error, your program won't compile and therefore won't run.
+Once the program is compiled and run, code executes linearly.

+Javascript is *interpreted*.
+Your script.js file written in p5.js starts to load and is run when the web page that links to the code is visited.
+Because Javascript was designed to be run in a browser, it is tolerant of speed issues for example, and parts of a website may load and run before other parts are received, not necessarily in order from 'top to bottom' for example.
+In our sketch file in p5.js we can deal with this by loading media files in our preload() function, which ensures all media is loaded before our setup() and draw() run.
+We don't need to do this in Processing.

+Lua is compiled to bytecode and then interpreted by a virtual machine.
+LÖVE is implemented in Lua.
+Like Processing, a program will execute linearly 'top to bottom.'
+The Lua language allows for asyncronous processes through [coroutines](https://peerdh.com/blogs/programming-insights/using-coroutines-for-asynchronous-state-management-in-love2d-1).

 ### To distribute programs